andres-erbsen/dename-writeup/dename.md

 by different servers is important rather than the actual contents, we can sign a cryptographic hash $h(\Delta_1 \parallel \ldots \parallel \Delta_n)$ of all received announcements in an acknowledgment instead of the announcements themselves.
-The verified broadcast protocol can be seen in figure \ref{bcast}. <!-- FIXME: check that this says "figure 1" -->
+The verified broadcast protocol can be seen in figure \ref{VerifiedBcast}. <!-- FIXME: check that this says "figure 1" -->

 \begin{figure}[hbt]
-\label{bcast}
+\label{VerifiedBcast}
 \begin{msc}
 msc {
   hscale = "0.65",